-The obelisks are covered with ancient writing that, if deciphered (skill check DC 14), tell the story of the Pharess
+The obelisks are covered with ancient writing that, if deciphered (Intelligence check), tell the story of the Pharess Niobe Varna.

-Niobe Varna.
 She was born a commoner, but through unbridled ambition and some great fortune, rose to rule a huge ancient empire.
 She never married, but had a long term concubine in her Grand Vizier, Chinhotep.
 The Pharess Niobe Varna was assassinated and usurped by a noble named Azun-Kaman.

 This tower is more intact than most, including the stone door.
 If opened, the lower floor is revealed to be covered in centuries of jackal monkey excrement.
 Digging through the feces will reveal some golden disks that depict special funeral prayers in an ancient language.
 They are worth 200 gp for the metal and 500 gp to a collector of antiquities.

-Retrieving the treasure is likely (Fortitude save DC 14) to result in contracting Monkey Poo Fever.
-Symptoms include fever (1d2 temporary Strength damage), inability to keep food down (1d2 temporary Stamina damage) and diarrhea (1d3 temporary Personality damage).
+Digging through the filth requires a Save.
+Failure results in contracting Monkey Poo Fever.
+Symptoms include fever (1d2 temporary Strength damage), inability to keep food down (1d2 temporary Constitution damage) and diarrhea (1d3 temporary Charisma damage).
 Monkey Poo Fever typically lasts 7 days (4 days with complete bed rest).